krisztianodor/api/content/misc-objects/index.md

 Miscellaneous objects are entities which don't have individual IDs and are only present in fields either as an object or as an array of objects.

-One good example is an Image object, which is a Platform entity's logo.
+One good example is an Image object.